 You can transfer from the fund to another mutual fund managed by CI by contacting your representative.
-To effect a transfer, give your representative the name of the fund and the class of units you hold, the dollar amount or number of units you want to transfer and the name of the other mutual fund and the class to which you are transferring.
-You can only transfer your units into a different class of a different mutual fund if you are eligible to buy such units.
+To effect a transfer, give your representative the name of the fund and the class of units you hold, the dollar amount or number of units you want to transfer and the name of the other mutual fund managed by CI and the class to which you are transferring.
+You can only transfer your units into a different class of a different mutual fund managed by CI if you are eligible to buy such units.
+Such transfer is processed as a redemption of securities of the fund followed by a purchase of securities of the new fund.

-You can transfer between the fund and another mutual fund managed by CI in the same class that are priced in the same currency.
+You can transfer between the fund and other mutual funds managed by CI if the redemption and purchase transactions are processed in the same currency.

-The transfer of units from the fund to another mutual fund managed by CI will constitute a disposition of such units for purposes of the Income Tax Act.
-As a result, you will generally realize a capital gain or capital loss on such units upon a transfer.
-The capital gain or loss for tax purposes in respect of the units will be the difference between the unit price of such units at that time (less any fees) and the adjusted cost base of those units.
+The transfer of units from the fund to another mutual fund managed by CI will constitute a disposition of such units for purposes of the Income Tax Act (Canada) (the "Income Tax Act").
+As a result, a taxable unitholder will generally realize a capital gain or capital loss on such units upon a transfer.
+The capital gain or loss for tax purposes in respect of the units will generally be the difference between the unit price of such units at that time (less any fees) and the adjusted cost base of those units.
 For more information, see "Canadian Federal Income Tax Considerations for Investors".

 You may have to pay your representative's firm a transfer fee based on the value of the units you are transferring.
 However, the transfer fee is negotiable.
 If you have held the units for 30 days or less, you may also have to pay a short-term trading fee.
 The short-term trading fee does not apply to money market funds.
-Transfer fees and short-term trading fees do not apply to transfers that are part of systematic transactions, including the automatic rebalancing service.
+Transfer fees and short-term trading fees do not apply to transfers that are part of systematic transactions, including transactions that are part of the automatic rebalancing service.
 See "Fees and Expenses" for details about these fees.